Skip to content

 • stack pointer: the saved value of register sp before switching to another thread

-• entry function: the “main” function of a thread (e.g., child() for the child thread)
+• entry function: the “main” function of a thread (e.g., the child function)

 • entry function arguments: the arguments for the thread’s entry function

-• other metadata that could be useful
+• other metadata that you find helpful

 You can implement the thread control block as follows.